firedrakeproject/firedrake/python/firedrake_docs/source/variational-problems.rst

 Many PDEs are posed in terms of more than one, coupled, variable.
 The function space for the variational problem for such a PDE is termed a *mixed* function space.
 The object representing such a space in Firedrake is the :py:class:`~firedrake.core_types.MixedFunctionSpace`.
-We can either build such a space by invoking the constructor directly, or, more readably by taking existing function spaces and multiplying them together using the ``*`` operator.
+We can either build such a space by invoking the constructor directly, or, more readably, by taking existing function spaces and multiplying them together using the ``*`` operator.
 For example:

 .. code-block:: python